Classical and Quantum Resources in Perfect Teleportation: Acknowledgement

 \section{Acknowledgement}

+J. L. C. was supported by the Innovation Program for Quantum Science and Technology (Grant No. 2024ZD0301000), and the National Natural Science Foundation of China (Grant No. 12275136).
 F. L. Z. was supported by the National Natural Science Foundations of China (Grants Nos.
 11675119).
-J. L. C. was supported by the National Natural Science Foundations of China (Grants Nos.
-12275136 and 12075001).
 D. Z. was supported by the Nankai Zhide Foundations.

+\textbf{Declaration of generative AI and AI-assisted technologies in the manuscript preparation process.} During the preparation of this work, the author(s) used DeepSeek in order to check English expressions and translate certain sentences from Chinese into English.
+After using this tool/service, the author(s) reviewed and edited the content as needed and take(s) full responsibility for the content of the published article.